projectpotos/ansible-role-potos_firewall/README.md

 8.8.8.8 53                 ALLOW OUT   Anywhere
 ```
-If a rule shoudl be changed, `delete: true` has to be added, to first delte the rule.
-After that `delete: true` can be removed and the rule changed.
-It will then be added to the ufw configuration as a new rule.
+If a rule should be changed or removed, `delete: true` has to be added, to delete the rule.
+After that, `delete: true` can be removed and the rule changed or removed entirely.
+If changed, it will then be added to the ufw configuration as a new rule.
 ```yaml
 potos_firewall_rules:
   - rule: allow